 Helping women clients who had difficult childhoods is my passion.
 You may have experienced abuse (sexually, physically, or emotionally) or neglect as a child.
 Maybe you were bullied at school or your family members used drugs or alcohol.
 Or maybe you simply had a strained relationship with your family members.
 Whatever the case may be, childhood events can have a lasting impact on your adult relationships, mental health, and emotional well-being.
 If you're struggling with depression, anxiety, lack of motivation, or relationship issues and don't know why, you might have some things in your past that have not been processed adequately.

-I also see clients who are struggling after a breakup/divorce/separation, are struggling with addiction/alcoholism, are having a difficult time adjusting (to a new job, role, parenthood, relocating, marriage, etc.), and are generally feeling stuck in unhealthy patterns, and are unsure of how to proceed.
+I also see adult women clients who are struggling after a breakup, divorce, or separation, are having a difficult time adjusting (to a new job, role, parenthood, relocating, marriage, etc.), and are generally feeling stuck in unhealthy patterns, and are unsure of how to proceed.